– By Ashok Kumar, CFO, Creative Choice Group

 Renting Commercial Property

-Renting commercial property is not at all, like renting residential real estate.
-For one, commercial lease rates are calculated by the square foot rather than on a month-by-month or year-by-year basis.
+Renting commercial estate property is not at all, like renting residential real estate.
+For one, commercial lease and rent rates are calculated by the square foot rather than on a month-by-month or year-by-year basis.

 Two, the length of the lease is significantly longer for commercial properties.
 Leases for residential properties are typically on a month-to-month or year-to-year basis.
 Commercial leases, however, average between five- and 10-years long.